Center for Teaching and Learning

 Teaching a large-lecture course requires a higher level of practical and pedagogical organization than a small-lecture course, so it is crucial to prepare as much as possible before the first day of class.
-While the CTL’s resource page on course design contains recommendations that apply to courses of any size, large lecture instruction presents several unique challenges.
-The “Engaging Students in Large Classes: High Tech and Low Tech Strategies” learning community was convened in the winter quarter of 2014 to consider these challenges.
-Our participants comprised a very diverse collection of UW faculty and staff with a variety of experiences in large-lecture instruction.
-In addition, we invited several instructors who had developed creative approaches to large classes to discuss their innovations with our community.
-The best practices for tackling the large-lecture experience outlined below are the result of our research and in-depth discussions.
-The general form of our thoughts took shape into three main categories: preparing, teaching, and evaluating.
-As we thought through how we prepare, teach, and evaluate large classes, we approached general principles of developing a large lecture course:
+While CTL’s resource page on course design contains recommendations that apply to courses of any size, large lecture instruction presents several unique challenges.
+The “Engaging Students in Large Classes: High Tech and Low Tech Strategies” learning community was convened winter quarter 2014 to consider these challenges.
+Participants comprised a very diverse collection of UW faculty and staff with a variety of experiences in large-lecture instruction.
+In addition, several instructors who had developed creative approaches to large classes were invited to discuss their innovations with the community.
+The best practices for tackling the large-lecture experience outlined below are the result of the learning community’s research and in-depth discussions.
+The general form of the community’s thoughts took shape into three main categories: preparing, teaching, and evaluating.
+As they thought through how they prepare, teach, and evaluate large classes, they approached general principles of developing a large lecture course:

 - Design around brief, meaningful, and concrete learning goals.
 You will need to communicate and work with them with many students.